Know your Lease

-- Disorderly conduct/noise from tenants may warrant a ticket from the City of Easton.
+- Disorderly conduct/noise from tenants at any time of the day may warrant a ticket from the City of Easton.

-- As a College Hill resident you are required to have an residential parking permit from the City.
+- As a College Hill resident, you are required to have an residential parking permit from the City to park on signed city streets between 2am and 6am.
 This process starts with registering for parking through Public Safety.

 - Snow removal should be done from sidewalks adjacent to homes within 8 hours of a snow fall.

 - Garbage and recycling should be kept neatly in cans before it is put on the curb to be picked up by the City.